devopsengineerDan/Daniel_mypy-type-checking-examples/README.md

 # Static Type Checking in Python - Examples using MyPy

-This purpose of this project is to demonstrate Python type annotations and static type checking, using [Mypy](http://mypy-lang.org), for commonly used sitautions - e.g. defing and using functions and classes.
+This purpose of this project is to demonstrate Python type annotations and static type checking, using [MyPy](http://mypy-lang.org), in common sitautions - e.g. defining and using functions and classes.
 It consists of a Python 3 package with 3 modules, each of which demonstrates type annotation for a specific situation:

 - function definition and usage;
 - class definition and usage; and,